 The CIR provides healthful lunches and dinners for the artists in residence throughout each residency using food that is fresh, mostly organic, and grown on site or locally.
 In addition to sourcing edible plants and fruits growing on the property and in the vegetable garden, the CIR partners with regional farmers and growers to responsibly source food for the residency.

-Jackie Vitale is the 2019-2020 Chef in Residence, selected through a competitive application process.
-The program is open to application each calendar year, providing the opportunity for new chefs to explore their own creative initiatives and to integrate the culinary arts into the residency program.
+Jackie Vitale was the 2019-2020 Chef in Residence, selected through a competitive application process.
+The program is open to application, providing the opportunity for new chefs to explore their own creative initiatives and to integrate the culinary arts into the residency program.
 Due to the spread of the coronavirus, the Residency is closed until fall 2021.